Vorstenlanden: Sultanate of Yogyakarta and Duchy of Pakualaman

 The Sultanate of Yogyakarta is the only princely land which retains a special status within the current Republic of Indonesia, namely as a daerah istimewa (special region).
 The former princely land of Pakualaman is administered as part of Yogyakarta.
 The Sultan of Yogyakarta and the Duke of Pakualaman also hold political office as Governor and Lieutenant Governor of the Special Region of Yogyakarta.
 Under a law passed in 2012, the Sultan is automatically governor of Yogyakarta, while the Duke of Pakualaman is lieutenant governor, making the positions hereditary.
 This is unique in Indonesia as the governors and vice governors of all the other provinces are popularly elected for two five-year terms.

 Sultanate of Surakarta and Duchy or Principality of Mangkunegaran

 Although the Sultanate of Surakarta and Duchy or Principality of Mangkunegaran were merged into the province of Central Java after independence in 1946, the traditional monarchies were not abolished, and still exist to this day.
 However, they do not have any political and governmental powers and are cultural and ceremonial figureheads that have considerable influence in Javanese culture conservation and development.
-Meanwhile, the political powers are held by the Mayor and Vice Mayor of Surakarta and the regents and deputy regents of the regencies that cover their traditional territories.
+Meanwhile, the political powers are held by the Mayor and Vice Mayor of Surakarta and the regents and deputy regents of the regencies that cover their traditional territories, all of them elected for two 5-year terms.